 Gone are the days of using static digital spreadsheets that need constant updating and babysitting.
 In today’s fast-paced healthcare industry, you need a system that can scale and grow with you.
-Put your Excel sheet aside and integrate a digital, dynamic system into your process.
+Put your Excel sheet aside and integrate dynamic healthcare staffing technology into your process.

-By using a document repository or platform like EmployStream for Healthcare, your firm can manage all candidate engagement, credentials, clinical skills assessments, and so much more within one platform.
-This will keep your firm not only current but digitally advanced, creating a more streamlined process to manage expiring credentials and candidate relationships.
-Manual tasks and errors are reduced when you embrace automation.
+By using a document repository or platform like EmployStream for Healthcare, your firm can manage every aspect of the candidate engagement experience, credentials, clinical skills assessments, and so much more within one platform.
+This will make your firm digitally advanced, creating a more streamlined process to manage expiring credentials and candidate relationships.
 This scalable solution is vital if your firm is looking to grow within the healthcare staffing industry.

 Using Desktop Interfaces

-After working a full shift and with few breaks, the last thing nurses and doctors want to do is check a desktop computer to access your firm’s employee portal.
-According to a report from Counterpoint Research, almost half of smartphone users spend more than 5 hours a day on their smartphones, and these users are no exception.
-Make life easy for them by moving away from desktop applications and towards a more mobile-friendly environment.
+After working a full shift with few breaks, the last thing nurses and doctors want to do is check a desktop computer to access your firm’s employee portal.

 Multiple Portal Conundrum

-You want to make onboarding as painless as possible for your talent by cutting down on the number of portals they must use and eliminating redundant login information.
-Aggregate and invest in platform solutions that can consolidate some of these qualification and screening workflows.
-Your firm will work smarter and your talent will thank you!
+You want to make onboarding as painless as possible for your talent by cutting down on the number of portals they need to access and eliminating redundant login information.
+Aggregate and invest in healthcare staffing technologies that can consolidate some of these qualification and screening workflows.
+Your firm will work smarter, and your talent will thank you!